In This Article

 I still have a good stash of Ultimate Rewards points from a recent Chase Ink Preferred welcome bonus I earned.
 I could transfer Ultimate Rewards points to United or another Chase transfer partner and book the other leg of this trip.

-To make the long flights more comfortable, I’d use the airline fee credit that came with my American Express Business Platinum card and purchase Economy Plus seats for extra legroom.
+To make the long flights more comfortable, I’d use the airline fee credit that came with my Business Platinum Card from American Express and purchase Economy Plus seats for extra legroom.
 Not quite like the business class, but still far more comfortable than a regular economy seat.

 A few things about me: I currently hold United Platinum status, I’m based in Portland, Oregon, and I almost exclusively fly economy.
 Those facts mean I enjoy flying United’s own metal above all else, particularly when it comes to international travel; my itineraries almost always involve multiple flights, and on United, my benefits go furthest toward making life in the back of the plane more enjoyable.